AI Prompt Library

 15 min read

-Claude Code Prompt Library: 30+ Templates for the CLI
+Claude Code Prompt Library: 40+ Templates & CLAUDE.md Examples

 Ready-to-use prompt templates for Claude Code (Anthropic's CLI).
-Includes CLAUDE.md examples, hooks, PR review templates, refactoring prompts, and more.
+Includes CLAUDE.md file examples, hooks, slash commands, PR review templates, debugging prompts, and deployment workflows.

 Save All Prompts

-Claude Code is Anthropic's command-line interface that gives Claude direct access to your codebase, terminal, and file system.
-The most effective Claude Code prompts include specific file paths, expected behavior, and constraints.
-This library covers 30+ tested templates for PR reviews, refactoring, debugging, testing, and documentation — organized by development workflow.
+Claude Codeis Anthropic's agentic CLI that gives Claude direct access to your codebase, terminal, and file system.
+Used by over 100,000 developers, Claude Code can read, edit, and run code autonomously — and with the right CLAUDE.md file and prompts, it becomes dramatically more effective.
+This library covers 40+ tested templates for CLAUDE.md configuration, hooks, slash commands, PR reviews, refactoring, debugging, testing, architecture, and deployment.

 Quick Start